• Home

 This is what I call freaking heavy.

-Now, unless you’re in great shape and relatively young, a pack in this weight range will be brutal to carry day in and day out.
+Now, unless you’re in great shape and relatively young, a pack in this weight range will be brutal to carry daily.

-This extra weight will slow your pace of travel and will reduce the number of miles you can hike each day.
+This extra weight will slow your travel pace and reduce the miles you can hike daily.

 But what you lose in speed and distance, you’ll make up in better self-reliant gear and supplies.